Pomog/ChemTrack-Android/docs/technical_task.md

 #### **5.3 Check My History:**

 1. **Login:**
-   - As a user, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a user, I want to launch the application, log in with my username (auto-completion available), and enter my password for secure access.

 2. **View Taken Chemicals:**
-   - As a user, during the "Check my history" process, I want the application to display by default a list of chemicals previously taken, and not returned.
+   - As a user, during the "Check my history" process, I want the application to display a list of chemicals previously taken, not returned by default.
 This list should include chemicals taken by me.
 A list of all previously taken and returned chemicals is also should be visible.
 Sorting by date.

 3. **Sorting and Scrolling:**
    - As a user, I expect the displayed list to be ordered by taking date, from the earliest to the latest.
 Additionally, the list should support scrolling for ease of navigation through multiple entries.

 #### **5.4 View Logs for WH Manager:**
 1. **Login:**
-   - As a WH manager, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View WH Logs**
-   - I click WH Logs Button, and will be redirected to WH Logs page, where I can search by WH code, CAS, subname and User name.
-I can see who took the substance, who returned it, amount and data.
+   - I click WH Logs Button, and will be redirected to WH Logs page, where I can search by WH code, CAS, subname, and User name.
+I can see who took the substance, who returned it, the amount, and the date.

 #### **5.5 View Warehouse:**
 1. **Login:**
-   - As a WH manager, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View WH**
    - By clicking the button "warehouse" I will be redirected to the WH page.
 Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, I see how much chemcicals is remained and how much is taken.
 3. **Info about chemical**
-   - Afte clicking "info" button I will be redirected to the Info page, wher I can see all current information about given chemical, who and when took it, how much was taken every time, how much is remaining.
+   - After clicking the "info" button I will be redirected to the Info page, where I can see all current information about given chemical, who and when took it, how much was taken every time, and how much is remaining.

 #### **5.6 Edit Chemical:**
 1. **Login:**
-   - As a WH manager, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View WH**
    - By clicking the button "warehouse" I will be redirected to the WH page.
-Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, I see how much chemcicals is remained and how much is taken.
+Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, I see how much chemicals remain and how much is taken.
 3. **Select a row with the Chemical**
    - By clicking the row with the chemical that needs to be edited, I can select it.
 3. **Edit Chemical**
-   - By clicking "Edit" button, I wil be redirected to the page, where I can edit or delete existing chemical.
+   - By clicking "Edit" button, I wil be redirected to the page, where I can edit or delete existing chemicals.
-   - After Editing I will be redirected to the confirmation page, where I can see the changes that have been done and after reviewing them I can confirm the change.
+   - After Editing I will be redirected to the confirmation page, where I can see the changes done and after reviewing them I can confirm the change.
    - Afte pressing "confirm" button I will be redirected to the feedback page, where I receive a message about successful editing.

 #### **5.7 Delete Chemical:**
 1. **Login:**
-   - As a WH manager, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a WH manager, I want to launch the application, login with my username (auto-completion available), and enter my password for secure access.
 I will be redirected to the WH initial screen.
 2. **View WH**
    - By clicking the button "warehouse" I will be redirected to the WH page.
-Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, I see how much chemcicals is remained and how much is taken.
+Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, and I see how many chemicals remain and how much is taken.
 3. **Select a row with the Chemical**
    - By clicking the row with the chemical that needs to be edited, I can select it.
 3. **Delete Chemical**
-   - By clicking "Edit" button, I wil be redirected to the page, where I can edit or delete existing chemical.
+   - By clicking the "Edit" button, I will be redirected to the page, where I can edit or delete existing chemicals.
    - After Editing I will be redirected to the confirmation page, where I can see the changes that have been done and after reviewing them I can confirm the change.
-   - Afte pressing "delete" button I will be redirected to the feedback page, where I receive a message about successful deletion.
+   - After pressing the "delete" button I will be redirected to the feedback page, where I receive a message about successful deletion.

 #### **5.8 View Taken Chemicals for WH manager:**
 1. **Login:**